helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 ## Result Mapping

-Choose the simplest mapping that represents the query result.
-Data JDBC maps a supported scalar from the first selected column, constructs a flat record from column labels, or delegates to a row mapper that the application provides.
+Data JDBC maps query results in one of three ways: it reads a scalar from the first selected column, constructs a flat record from column labels, or calls a row mapper supplied by the application.

-Data JDBC maps every physical JDBC row independently.
-It does not use identifiers to merge rows, deduplicate parent objects, construct entity relationships, reduce joined rows into an object graph, or collect child rows into nested collections.
-Consequently, `List<T>` contains one mapped value for each physical row returned by the database.

-For joined or hierarchical results, return a flat record or another explicitly mapped detached value and aggregate the materialized results in application code.
-Alternatively, issue separate repository operations.
-A `JdbcClient.RowMapper` is invoked once for each physical row and cannot aggregate across rows or retain the callback-scoped `Row`.
+Data JDBC maps each physical row independently.
+For a joined or hierarchical result, return a flat detached value and aggregate the materialized values in application code, or use separate repository operations.

 ### Scalars and Records

 A required scalar fails when the first column contains SQL `NULL`.
-A record can use `Optional<S>` for a nullable component, where `S` is a supported scalar.
+Use `Optional<S>` for a nullable record component, where `S` is a supported scalar.

-For records, Helidon matches column labels to record component names without regard to case or column order.
-Use SQL aliases to make the mapping explicit and independent of physical column names:
+Helidon matches column labels to record component names without regard to case or column order.
+Use SQL aliases to make the mapping explicit:

 ```java
 record ContactSummary(long id, String name, Optional<String> email) {